-- (g) (h)-Special Provisions.
+- (g)Special Provisions.
 Special provisions shall be as follows: - 1.
 No less than fifteen percent (15%), nor more than eighty-five percent (85%), of the floor area of any structure shall be required to be residential uses, except where multiple principal structures are involved.
-In such cases, mixing within a single structure shall not be required after the fifteen
+In such cases, mixing within a single structure shall not be required after the fifteen percent (15%) minimum mix of residential to nonresidential uses has been achieved in multiple- use structures.
+Once the MU-2 project has reached ten thousand (10,000) square feet of commercial use, additional commercial square footage will not be required.

-- percent (15%) minimum mix of residential to nonresidential uses has been achieved in multipleuse structures.
-Once the MU-2 project has reached ten thousand (10,000) square feet of commercial use, additional commercial square footage will not be required. - 2.
-For any MU-2 project located on a site recommended for "Professional Services" in the Comprehensive Plan, uses first permitted in the P-1 zone shall be required on at least seventy-five percent (75%) of the nonresidential floor area of the project.
-For any MU-2 project located on a site recommended for MD, HD, or VHD in the Comprehensive Plan, the project shall meet at least the minimum required residential density and the maximum amount of commercial floor area shall be limited to a maximum of fifty percent (50%) instead of eighty-five percent (85%) as listed in Subsection (h)1 of this section, above. - 2.
-3. Within the Infill and Redevelopment Area at least forty percent (40%) of the front building wall(s) shall be required to be built at the zero-foot setback line.
-Where the Planning Commission requires When additional sidewalk or pedestrian areas are provided, the edge of the pedestrian area shall be construed as the zero-foot setback.
+- 2. Within the Infill and Redevelopment Area at least forty percent (40%) of the front building wall(s) shall be required to be built at the zero-foot setback line.
+When additional sidewalk or pedestrian areas are provided, the edge of the pedestrian area shall be construed as the zero-foot setback.
 Where a sight distance triangle is required, the sight distance line shall be construed as the zero-foot setback; and for buildings facing on two (2) streets, only the longest front building face shall be subject to this requirement.
 However, the Planning Commission may increase the zero-foot setback line where it makes a finding that the strict application of the zero-foot setback would be inappropriate for the property, creating an environmental problem; vehicular, pedestrian or bike traffic problems; or a development incompatible with the surrounding neighborhood. - 3.
-4. Signage within the MU-2 zone shall be as permitted and restricted under Section 17-11 (n) of this Zoning Ordinance.
+Signage within the MU-2 zone shall be as permitted and restricted under Section 17-11 (n) of this Zoning Ordinance.